-Six credits of Humanities and/or Social Science courses from the Arts or Social Sciences and Letters and Social and Letters and Social Science lists on pages 25 - 26.
+Humanities and/ Six credits of Humanities and/or Social Science courses from the Arts and Letters and Social or Social Sciences Science lists on pages 113-114.

 Computer One credit or more of computer-related courses as designated in the specific Applied Science program.